Tivix/django-collections/doc_src/getting_started.rst

 Getting Started
 ===============
-If you have not installed Django Collections yet, go to the :ref:'installation' page.
+If you have not installed Django Collections yet, go to the :ref:`installation` page.

 Django settings
 ***************